PurpleSec/CrossPost/README.md

 # CrossPost

-Post Mastodon Posts to Twitter easily!
+Post Mastodon Posts to Twitter and/or BlueSky easily!

-CrossPost will allows you to create a simple poster from Mastodon->Twitter.
+CrossPost will allows you to create a simple poster from Mastodon->Twitter and/or Mastodon->BlueSky.

 ## Instructions

-To run CrossPost, you will need Twitter and Mastodon API keys.
+To run CrossPost, you will need (Twitter and/or BlueSky) and Mastodon API keys.

 ### Twitter